TO BE PUBLISHED May 2026

 In assessing next steps for addressing health inequalities - including regional and ethnic disparities - we expect discussion on strategies for enhancing the utilisation of data to inform personalised care, and priorities for driving prevention and early intervention, including improving screening uptake and partnership working with voluntary, community and social enterprise groups.

 Latest thinking on how to tackle factors that contribute to women spending more time in ill health will be discussed, including strategies for supporting those living with chronic conditions and multimorbidity, and what is further needed to enable improved speed of diagnosis and access to treatment.
+This includes approaches to improving pain management pathways for both procedural and chronic pain, priorities for improving understanding and treatment of conditions that disproportionately affect women, and strengthening informed consent processes and choice of pain relief during gynaecological procedures.

 Education, training, workplace priorities & reducing stigma

 Sessions will examine priorities for enhancing education around women’s health conditions, for both healthcare professionals and the public.
 This includes boosting community outreach in underserved populations, alongside ways forward for improving training pathways and addressing knowledge gaps to ensure initiatives - such as menopause advice in routine health checks - can be carried out sensitively and effectively.
+Priorities for improving knowledge in early life will also be addressed, including commitments within the strategy to strengthen education for girls on menstrual health in school and community settings.

 The conference will also bring out latest thinking on effective practice for employers in better supporting women’s health in the workplace, including strategies for developing supportive policies for menopause, menstruation and fertility challenges, as well as pregnancy.

-Strategies for tackling potential stigma, including approaches to ensuring that women feel able to seek mental health support, will also be considered - with a recent BACP survey indicating that almost two in three women in the UK aged 50 and over struggle with their mental health, with almost nine in 10 of those affected not seeking help.
+Strategies for tackling potential stigma, including approaches to ensuring that women feel able to seek mental health support, will also be considered - with a recent BACP survey indicating that almost two in three women in the UK aged 50 and over struggle with their mental health, with almost 9 in 10 of those affected not seeking help.

 Research, digital innovation & the evidence base

 The way forward for women’s involvement in design of digital tools will also be considered, including addressing concerns about gender bias in artificial intelligence-driven tools and strategies for safeguarding against this, as well as how emerging technologies can be used to improve access to care, bridge data and research gaps, and help tackle health inequalities.
+Priorities for streamlining adoption will also be examined, in light of the recently introduced £1.5m FemTech Challenge Fund.